The world today’s children live in is not the same one we were born into years ago. Something, we sense, has changed.

-Today’s life is rushed; ripe with opportunities to multi-task.
+Today’s life is rushed; over-stuffed with opportunities to multi-task.
 Doing two…or three…or even FIVE things at once?
 This–we tell ourselves–is superior.

-Secretly, truth be told, we are not be 100% comfortable with how things are changing.
+Secretly, truth be told, we are not 100% comfortable with how things are changing.

 We have a sneaking suspicion that we were intended to experience life more slowly…to take the time to love bigger, to cherish the people around us, to relate to others more deeply.

 But sometimes we feel trapped–forced into the fast lane–by our surroundings.
 As if the planet is speeding away from the way things were.

 And we, just passive riders, are given no option to change course.

 But I don’t buy that we’re destined to be distracted, disconnected prisoners in our own futures.
 And neither should you.